PriyanshiNegi01/Java-Basics-for-DSA/README.md

 -   Strings
 -   Patterns

-NOTE: All the folders in the repository are projects consisting of 'com.priyanshi' package.
+NOTE: All the folders in the repository are projects in 'com.priyanshi' package of src directory.

 ## Sequence for DSA in Java
 1. Java - Basics (1-5)